gabreek/FlyffU-Commander/README.md

 ## Origin and License

-This project is a modified version of the [FlyffU WebView Client](https://github.com/original-repo-link) (replace with actual link if available).
+This project is a modified version of the [FlyffU WebView Client](https://github.com/ils94/FlyffUAndroid).
 It is released under the **GNU General Public License v3.0 (GPLv3)**.

 **Modifications:** This version includes significant enhancements, such as advanced action button functionalities (macros, timed repeats), improved persistence, and a dedicated hide/show button for action buttons.